 When Performance Max first launched, many of us thought of it as a top-of-funnel campaign.

 But as you can gather from this conversation, Performance Max is actually aimed at low-to-mid funnel (TOF and MOF).
 However, you can use your asset groups to bend that focus a little bit.

-The discussion between Julia and Ginny covers many more questions about Performance Max.
+The discussion between Julie and Ginny covers many more questions about Performance Max.
 I encourage you to check out the whole conversation here.

 Performance Max Campaigns Require a New Way of Thinking